hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-mail-domain admin mydomain.tld

-The function for deleting MAIL domain.
+This function for deleting MAIL domain.
 By deleting it all accounts will also be deleted.

 *******************************************************************